PJ789/Syonara/README.md

  - Better performance; code is carefully optimised for millisecond level keypress detection & signalling latency
  - Better functionality; add custom keyboard functions, perhaps for gaming or application use, without using proprietary macro applications
  - Eliminates Razer's original Synapse bloatware and unnecessary keyboard 'drivers'
- - Adapt the scroll lock key to do something useful :)
+ - Adapt the fn & scroll lock key to do something useful :)

 ## Features